syncfusion-content/blazor-docs/blazor/common/state-persistance.md

 {% endhighlight %}
 {% endtabs %}

-## State persistance supported components and properties
+## State persistence supported components and properties

 The following table demonstrates the list of Syncfusion Blazor components that are supported with state persistence and describes the list of properties stored in the `localStorage`.